-In this role, meeting leads are well positioned to nurture and empower others, so others can build their capacity for this work.
+In this role, meeting leads are well positioned to nurture and empower others so they can build their capacity for this work.

 A good leader shows faith in those around them.
 Having faith in others means you know there are going to be some coachable moments, which is fine.
-To feel empowered, people need to be put into situations where they can both succeed and fail.
+To feel empowered, people need to be in situations where they can both succeed and fail.

-The leader’s role is to make everyone around them better.
+The leader’s role is to attend to the other team members’ needs to help them feel included.
 This happens during planning or practice, the meeting, and after the meeting.

-Lobby Team Leaders first coordinate a time to meet with the lobby team.
+Lobby Team Meeting Leaders first coordinate a time to meet with the lobby team members.

 - Schedules.
-For lobby meetings in Washington, DC, you’ll receive your meeting schedule a few days before before the conference starts (check with your Group Leader or Regional or State Coordinator for the exact date).
+For lobby meetings in Washington, D.C., you’ll receive your meeting schedule a few days before the conference starts (check with your Group Leader or Regional or State Coordinator for the exact date).

 - Verify location.
-If you’re meeting lead as soon as you receive your schedule please call the congressional office(s) and verify both the building and room number.
+If you're the meeting lead, please call the congressional office(s) and verify both the building and room number as soon as you receive your schedule.
 Let the team know of any new location information.

 - Contact team.
 Reach out to members of your team immediately after receiving your schedule and team roster with contact information.

 - If you do not know a volunteer on the lobby team, then spend a few minutes getting to know them.
-Taking the time to get to know them will help you determine what role they might fill and develops trust in each other.
+Taking the time to get to know them will help you determine what role they might fill and develops trust in team members.

 - Ask each team member to choose from the time options (see "Coordinate a time to meet" below) for meeting with the rest of the lobby team.